Financing and Grants

 Working as a team, students must learn how to use the equipment, plan a broadcast, and solve the problems involved in creating a finished broadcast.
 In the process, students not only become proficient in operating equipment, but also acquire technological and social skills that enable them to create a finished product.
 The proposed video broadcast station is truly interdisciplinary in nature.
 It can and should encompass every class and department, school personnel, district and school board activities.
 Indeed, this is an integral link between the school and the community.

 The primary goal of this proposal is to provide students with the opportunity to use broadcast production techniques as a means to learn technological skills they will need throughout their lives.
-According to the SCANS publication “Skills for a New Century: A Blueprint for Lifelong Learning”, education and training programs must relate directly to skill needs, and lead to credentials that employers value.
+According to the STEM publication “Skills for a New Century: A Blueprint for Lifelong Learning”, education and training programs must relate directly to skill needs, and lead to credentials that employers value.

-These skills, such as those recommended by the Secretary's Commission on Achieving Necessary Skills (SCANS) and skill standards for specific jobs, include the following: basic skills, thinking skills, problem-solving skills, resource management, interpersonal skills, information analysis, understanding systems, and using new technologies.
+These skills, such as those recommended by the Secretary's Commission on Achieving Necessary Skills (STEM) and skill standards for specific jobs, include the following: basic skills, thinking skills, problem-solving skills, resource management, interpersonal skills, information analysis, understanding systems, and using new technologies.

 Broadcast production falls within the communications area of technology studies.
-As such, it is in a unique position to meet the skills considered necessary by the SCANS publication.
-Students learn the basic skills of using tools and equipment involved in broadcasting.
+As such, it is in a unique position to meet the skills considered necessary by the STEM publication.
+Students learn the basic skills of using tools and equipment involved in Video/Multimedia.
 They go on to plan broadcasts, design storyboards, and solve problems as they come up.
 Students gain experience in managing equipment and personnel resources required for the broadcast.

 As part of a team, students learn to do their part, and help others do theirs, and that all jobs are important to the finished product.
 During the editing phase, students must analyze the recorded information, and determine the best way to present it to the public in a fair, unbiased fashion.
-Students gain an understanding of a number of technological systems, including the camcorder and its operation, use of video editing equipment, and programming the broadcasting equipment.
+Students gain an understanding of a number of technological systems, including the camcorder and its operation, use of video editing equipment, and programming the Video/Multimedia equipment.
 Finally, broadcast technology is changing dramatically.
-The proposed broadcast station will expose students to cutting-edge technology with digital camcorders, non-linear editing systems, audio and video mixers, and programmable broadcasting equipment.
+The proposed broadcast station will expose students to cutting-edge technology with digital camcorders, non-linear editing systems, audio and video mixers, and programmable Video/Multimedia equipment.

 A secondary goal is to give the school higher visibility within the community.
 These broadcasts serve as a means to promote school events, and they are an excellent public relations tool for the school.
-Using local cable access, the community has an increased awareness of school events and issues and a first-hand view of student efforts as they learn about video broadcasting.
+Using local cable access, the community has an increased awareness of school events and issues and a first-hand view of student efforts as they learn about video Video/Multimedia.
 By forming a partnership with the school, cable stations set the pace for other area businesses.

 Expected Overall Results

-Involvement in broadcasting gives them an opportunity to determine how information is presented to the community, and teach them to evaluate information that they receive on television in their homes.
+Involvement in Video/Multimedia gives them an opportunity to determine how information is presented to the community, and teach them to evaluate information that they receive on television in their homes.
 Their experience with the school broadcast system will teach the students to use a methodical approach to using new technology, and give them a positive attitude toward it.
 Improved teamwork and interpersonal skills-- perhaps the most valued characteristic of employees in the workplace-- should be evident, as students must each work effectively in their own capacity while helping others do the same in order to produce a successful broadcast.

 The equipment and curriculum purchased through this grant will be available to all students who sign up for the class.
 It will be offered at beginning, intermediate, and advanced levels with the advanced veteran students helping the rookies.